sblanky/psd_uptake_correlator/README.md

  2. Activate environment inside your cloned repo.
  3. Use pip to install the dev build of pyGAPS. `pip install git+https://github.com/pauliacomi/pyGAPS@develop`[^2]
  4. If you want to use the CLI, simply type `./pyPUC-cli` and press enter.
- 5. Large calculations (any calculations worth doing!) will require an HPC.
+ 5. Large calculations (any calculations worth doing!) will probably require an HPC, however calculation time can be significantly reduced by making arrays in logspace.
 Example sbatch script can be found in `./pyPUC/`.
 Modify to your requirements.
 Run from root with `sbatch ./pyPUC/sbatch.sh`.

 [^1]: python 3.8 is required due to compatibility issues with the coolprop backend in pyGAPS.
 [^2]: This is to avoid the problem found [here](https://stackoverflow.com/questions/70248438/module-breaks-when-loaded-into-multiple-scripts).
 Thanks to [@pauliacomi](https://github.com/pauliacomi) for help with the above.